raystack/frontier/docs/docs/configurations.md

 # Configuration

 Frontier binary contains both the CLI client and the server.
 Each has it's own configuration in order to run.
-Server configuration contains information such as database credentials, spicedb connection, proxy, log severity, etc. while CLI client configuration only has configuration about which server to connect.
+Server configuration contains information such as database credentials, spicedb connection, log severity, etc. while CLI client configuration only has configuration about which server to connect.

 ## Server Setup